JPOS: Funtionality

 It can be used to implement financial interchanges based on the ISO 8583 standard and related protocols and currently supports versions 1987, 1993 and 2003 of the standard as well as multiple ANSX9.24 standards.

-As such, it serves as the messaging foundation for systems that exchange electronic transactions made by cardholders using payment cards.
-Whether an organization is tracking millions of transactions daily or tens of thousands, jPOS can be implemented to create a clean, efficient financial solution for documenting data associated with all transactions.
+As such, it serves as the messaging foundation for systems that exchange electronic transactions made by cardholders using payment cards. jPOS can be used to document data associated with these transactions.